wooorm/markdown-rs/readme.md

   — steps of the state machine
 - `subtokenize.rs`
   — handle content in other content
+- `to_html.rs`
+  — turns events into a string of HTML
+- `to_mdast.rs`
+  — turns events into a syntax tree
 - `tokenizer.rs`
   — glue the states of the state machine together